 Words to Know

 It is extremely helpful to know important words in Spanish so that your order is clear and there are no confusions, especially for vegans.
-Though most of the locals in touristic destinations speak a degree of English, some sodas in local towns do not and it is still helpful to know the key words.
+Do not expect all the places you go to speak English, especially if you visit local restaurants or are in small towns.

-You don’t have to commit them to memory but write them down just in case.
-Also write down any food you are allergic to as well since sometimes restaurants use the same oil and pans to cook.
+Also write down any food you are allergic to since some restaurants use the same oil and pans to cook.
 Here are some important words to know for vegetarians/Vegans in Spanish.

 Veg Words and phrases in Spanish